Wednesday, 22 January 2025

 As the curtains gradually draw to a close for online 3DS and Wii U services, the focus inevitably shifts towards what lies ahead.
 The gaming community is now abuzz with discussions, speculating the features of the forthcoming Switch 2 and how it might bridge the current gap.
 The consensus tilts towards a hope that Nintendo would incorporate a control scheme in the new console to accommodate the DS/3DS/Wii U, preventing them from becoming mere relics of the past.
 Meanwhile, the burden of reviving online play for these treasured games rests on the shoulders of the ardent fans unless Nintendo decides to port the older game library to newer platforms.

-In retrospect, the Wii U and 3DS journey reflects contrasting tales of and challenges.
+In retrospect, the Wii U and 3DS journey reflects contrasting tales of success and challenges.
 While the 3DS soared with over 75 million units sold since its launch in 2010, the Wii U could muster only around 13 million sales post its 2012 launch till its discontinuation in 2017.
 Looking ahead, Nintendo’s CEO, Shuntaro Furukawa, emphasized the crucial role of the existing Nintendo Account system in ensuring a smooth transition to the upcoming generation of hardware post the Switch era.
 His statement underscores the underlying challenges in building and retaining customer relationships with each new network launched on the preceding systems.

 Hot this week